-If there ever was a list of the most annoying wifi problems, slow speed would top it.
-Is there anything more frustrating than sitting there idle, waiting for the page to load?
+Slow speed would top it if there were a list of the most annoying Wi-Fi problems.
+Is there anything more frustrating than sitting idle and waiting for the page to load?
 I think not.
 As they say, desperate times call for desperate measures.
 In that desperation, we try out different things.
 Beacon Interval is one of the things.

-While others may end up fruitless, the beacon interval is something that may work.
-That too, when all else seems to falter.
-These several efforts may include tweaking with routers and wires, settings of the router.
+While others may end up fruitless, the beacon interval may work.
+That, too, when all else seems to falter, these several efforts may include tweaking with routers and wires and router and settings.
 Or to the length of calling up your technician.

-In all the chaos, you may forget, or you may not know how foolproof a way beacon interval is.
-Now, you all might be wondering what it is?
-Never heard of the term before?
-No worries, I’m going to tell you all about beacon interval in the upcoming section.
+In all the chaos, you may forget or not know how foolproof a way beacon interval is.
+You might wonder what it is—I’ve never heard of the term before.
+No worries, I will tell you about the beacon interval in the upcoming section.
 So, let us jump right to it.

 See Also:192.168.0.101 Admin Login, Password, and IP [Complete Guide]